peilun-he/PDSim/README.md

 $W_t^{\chi*}$ and $W_t^{\xi*}$ are correlated standard Brownian Motions with correlation coefficient $\rho$.
-In the original Schwartz-Smith model (Schwartz & Smith, 2000), where the long-term factor $\xi$ is geometric Brownian motion (gBm), corresponds to $\gamma=0$.
-Since 2000, Manoliu and Tompaidis (2002), Casassus and Collin-Dufresne (2005), Peters et al. (2013), Ames et al. (2020), and others considered the extended version of Schwartz-Smith model by introducing any $\gamma \ge 0$.
-For consistency, further we continue to refer to this model with $\gamma \ge 0$ as the Schwartz-Smith model.
+In the original Schwartz-Smith model (Schwartz & Smith, 2000), where the long-term factor $\xi$ is geometric Brownian motion (gBm), corresponding to $\gamma=0$.
+Since 2000, Manoliu and Tompaidis (2002), Casassus and Collin-Dufresne (2005), Peters et al. (2013), Ames et al. (2020), and others considered the extended version of the Schwartz-Smith model by introducing any $\gamma \ge 0$.
+For consistency, further, we continue to refer to this model with $\gamma \ge 0$ as the Schwartz-Smith model.
 The codes for implementing Schwartz-Smith model are publicly available for $\gamma = 0$ by Ncube (2010) and Goodwin (2015) on Matlab File Exchange, and for $\gamma \ge 0$ by He (2020)